-If you’re looking for the best paying jobs in basic industries, you’ll find that there are many options, with lucrative salaries.
+If you’re looking for the best paying jobs in basic industries, you’ll find out that there are many options, with lucrative salaries.
 See the breakdown list.

 Choosing a career path can be difficult when you’re trying to find a job that will pay off in the long run.
 Luckily, there are plenty of jobs that will offer you a high salary and low stress levels all at once.